Caspian (band): Touring and On Circles: 2018–2021

-In May 2019, the band announced they were headed to the studio to record their next record.
+In May 2019, Caspian announced they were headed to the studio to record their next record.
 In a social media post, the band indicated they would be in studio for the month.
 The initial recording was completed in late-May 2019.

-On June 11, 2019, the band formally announced that a longtime friend and collaborator, Justin Forrest, was the new drummer for the band.
-Forrest had been touring with the band since 2018 and was also the drummer while the band was in the studio over the prior month.
-In the same post, the band also acknowledged that the split with former drummer Joe Vickers was amicable.
+On June 11, 2019, longtime friend and collaborator, Justin Forrest, became the new drummer.
+Forrest had been touring with the band since 2018.